-(c) any other place; "relevant evidence", in relation to an offence, means anything that would be admissible in evidence at a trial for the offence; "working day" means a day other than- (a) a Saturday or a Sunday, or (b) a day which is a bank holiday in Scotland under the Banking and Financial Dealings Act 1971."
-5 SCHEDULE 5 Section 91 RECOVERY FROM BANK ACCOUNTS ETC 10 edule to be inserted in the Social Security Administration Act 1992 after Scne eauie SCHEDULE 3ZA Section 80B RECOVERY OF AMOUNTS FROM BANK ACCOUNTS ETC PART 1 15 DEDUCTIONS FROM ACCOUNTS Direc ct dei duction orders 1 (1) Where an amount is recoverable from a liable person who holds an account with a bank, the Secretary of State may make an order (a "direct deduction order") in respect of that account.
-20 (2) A direct deduction order must be given to the bank with which the account is held.
-(3) A direct deduction order may be- (a) a regular direct deduction order; (b) a lump sum direct deduction order.
-25 (4) A regular direct deduction order is an order requiring the bank- (a) to make regular deductions from the liable person's account, and (b) to pay the amounts deducted to the Secretary of State.
-(5) A lump sum direct deduction order is an order requiring the bank- (a) to deduct from the liable person's account an amount specified in the order, and (b) to pay that amount to the Secretary of State.
-30 (6) The Secretary of State may give a regular direct deduction order and a lump sum direct deduction order in respect of the same account.
-(7) The Secretary of State must give a copy of a direct deduction order to- 35
+- 1 (1) Where an amount is recoverable from a liable person who holds an account with a bank, the Secretary of State may make an order (a "direct deduction order") in respect of that account.

+- (2) A direct deduction order must be given to the bank with which the account 20 is held.

+- (3) A direct deduction order may be

+- (a) a regular direct deduction order;

+- (b) a lump sum direct deduction order.

+(4) A regular direct deduction order is an order requiring the bank -

+- (a) to make regular deductions from the liable person's account, and - (b) to pay the amounts deducted to the Secretary of State. - (5) A lump sum direct deduction order is an order requiring the bank - - (a) to deduct from the liable person's account an amount specified in the order, and - (b) to pay that amount to the Secretary of State. - (6) The Secretary of State may give a regular direct deduction order and a lump sum direct deduction order in respect of the same account. - (7) The Secretary of State must give a copy of a direct deduction order to - - (a) the liable person, and

-- (a) the liable person, and - (b) in the case of a joint account, each of the other account holders. - (8) Paragraphs 3 to 5 set out steps that the Secretary of State must take before making a direct deduction order.
+- (b) in the case of a joint account, each of the other account holders. - (8) Paragraphs 3 to 5 set out steps that the Secretary of State must take before making a direct deduction order.

-Accounts which may be the subject of a direct deduction order
+Accounts which may be subject to a direct deduction order

-- 2 (1) The Secretary of State may make a direct deduction order in respect of any account which- - (a) is held by a liable person, and - (b) contains an amount in which the Secretary of State considers the liable person has a beneficial interest.

-(2) The Secretary of State may make a direct deduction order in respect of a joint account only if the liable person does not hold a sole account in respect of which a direct deduction order may be made which would be likely to result in the recovery of the recoverable amount within a reasonable period of time.

-(3) But sub-paragraph (2) does not apply if all the holders of a joint account are liable persons in relation to the same recoverable amount.
+- 2 (1) The Secretary of State may make a direct deduction order in respect of any 5 account which- - (a) is held by a liable person, and - (b) contains an amount in which the Secretary of State considers the liable person has a beneficial interest. - (2) The Secretary of State may make a direct deduction order in respect of a joint account only if the liable person does not hold a sole account in respect of which a direct deduction order may be made which would be likely to result in the recovery of the recoverable amount within a reasonable period of time. - (3) But sub-paragraph (2) does not apply if all the holders of a joint account 15 are liable persons in relation to the same recoverable amount.